Jopyth/MMM-Remote-Control/README.md

 },
 ````

-3. Access the remote interface on (http://<ip address of your mirror>:8080/remote.html)[http://<ip address of your mirror>:8080/remote.html].
+3. Access the remote interface on [http://ip.of.your.mirror:8080/remote.html](http://ip.of.your.mirror:8080/remote.html).

 4. If you are not running with `sudo` rights, the shutdown does not work (it *should* work for everyone who did not change anything on this matter).